precice/community-training/fsi-workflow/02_solidSimulation/tasks.md

 # Task 2: simulation of the Solid domain

-In this section we'll simulate the *Solid Domain* alone, to gain confidence with the **CalculiX** syntax and to check that our solid mesh and model work.
+In this section we'll simulate the *Solid Domain* alone, to gain confidence with the **CalculiX** syntax and to check that our solid mesh and model work. **CalculiX** allows you to perform different kinds of simulations (e.g. static, dynamic, frequency...), but we stick with *dynamic simulations* because it is the one used in the coupled simulation.

 ## Dynamic Simulation

 This model allows you to perform a dynamic simulation in which the cantilevered wing is subjet to its own weight.
 The load is applied progressively, with a ramp law (yes, we know that it is not very realistic...
 But we just want to have a look at a simple CalculiX simulation).

-### Complete the staticModel.inp file
+### Complete the dynamicModel.inp file

-Enter the `dynamic` folder and:
+In the `skeleton` folder:

 - Copy your generated solid mesh in the current folder